Hidden in the Letters

 The Baptism Codes — Skip 49

-Eleven Hebrew words related to baptism theology — faith, repentance, immersion, Messiah, salvation, atonement, sprinkling, blessing, righteousness, and soul — each appear once at skip 49 and each lands on its defining Torah passage.
+Eleven Hebrew words related to baptism theology — faith, repentance, immersion, Messiah, salvation, atonement, sprinkling, blessing, righteousness, and breath — at skip 49 each land on a Torah passage whose surface meaning matches the word.
 Immersion on a verse about bathing in water.
 The Messiah on "my name is in him."

 The Thirty-Silver Verse — Exodus 21:32

 Forty-eight letters about the price of a slave.
 Hidden inside: the kiss, the bribe, thirty, innocent blood poured out, the hanging, the rope, the money returned, the prophet, the Judah root "to throw," the curse, and "they bought."
-Twelve elements of the Judas betrayal, each at a different skip, in one verse.
+Eleven elements of the Judas betrayal, each at a different skip, all touching one verse.

-Kiss + Judah-root: 2nd closest pair in Torah
+Kiss + Judah-root: closest pair on the verse

 Iscariot on Silver and Passover

-The Hebrew surname of the betrayer (סכריות) appears 65 times in the Torah.
-It lands on the verse about silver (Leviticus 27:15) and on the Passover verse (Exodus 12:27) — the feast where the betrayal happened.
-Both tested against 10,000 random permutations.
+The Hebrew surname of the betrayer (סכריות) appears at many skips in the Torah.
+Two of those landings begin on the Hebrew word silver (Leviticus 27:15) and on the Hebrew word Passover (Exodus 12:27) — the feast where the betrayal happened.
+Surface-text landing is reproducible; multi-shuffle distinctiveness is moderate.

 Faith and Immersion at the Cross